suezaan/suezaan.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Cognitive Science Ph.D. student in [Greene Developmental Cognitive Neuroscience Lab](https://greenelab.ucsd.edu/) (PI: Dr. Deanna Greene) at UC San Diego.
 I am particularly interested in using neuroimaging methods that can explain and predict **developmental trajectories** and **how our brain changes** across the life span.
+Currently, my research focuses on using precision functional mapping (PFM) to capture accurate brain measures and idiosyncracies in individuals.
+As a researcher, my long-term goal is to facilitate identification of at-risk children and allow early intervention in these population.

-My research mainly focuses on fMRI and data-driven methodologies.
+To do this, I use various data-driven methods and algorithms such as subtyping, predictive modeling, representational similarity analysis to study individual differences.
 Before joining Greene Lab, I studied cognitive neuroscience in [Human Affective Neuroscience (HumAN) Lab](https://www.affectiveneurosciencelab.com/) (PI: Dr. Justin Minue Kim) at Sungkyunkwan University, South Korea.

 <br/>

 Research Interests
 - biomarkers of neuropsychiatric disorders
-- functional brain network organization
+- identification of at-risk population
 - predictive modeling, data clustering and integration